aryafmdev/100-Days-Of-Code/Log.md

 Today's progress: Days 3 Reinforcing the fundamentals of Javascript.

 Thoughts: Today, I spent some time revisiting the basics of JavaScript through live coding.
 I worked through about 30 problems topics like loops & conditionals.
 It felt like a good refresher since I’ve been learning more advanced stuff recently, and going back to the fundamentals really helped me catch some small mistakes I had missed before.
 The live coding aspect was super helpful because I could test my solutions right away and debug as I went.
 It was a solid reminder that sometimes you need to revisit the basics to strengthen your understanding for the more complicated stuff ahead.

+Day 15: August 19, 2025

+Today's progress: Days 4 Reinforcing the fundamentals of Javascript.

+Thoughts: Right now, I’m on full standby—my wife is about to give birth any day now, and we’ve been going back and forth to the maternity clinic quite a bit lately.
+It’s a rollercoaster of emotions: excitement, nervousness, anticipation… all wrapped into one.
+As a husband, being present and ready at all times is my top priority right now, which makes focusing on learning and coding practice pretty challenging.
+Concentration just doesn’t come as easily these days, with everything going on.
+Still, I try to carve out a few minutes here and there to squeeze in some JavaScript practice.
+It’s definitely not as much as I used to do before this “baby watch” phase started, but I’m doing what I can.
+A few exercises at a time—slow progress, but progress nonetheless.
+Life’s in a bit of a pause-and-go rhythm at the moment.
+But that’s okay.
+I’m learning to balance, breathe, and just ride the wave.